Farhad Darya: Goroh-e-Baran and early solo work

 Darya debuted on Radio Television Afghanistan (RTA) as the leader of Goroh-e-Baran (meaning "Rain Band") with Asad Badie, Wahid Saberi, Mokhtar Majid and Jawad Rahi, with a fresh genre of folk-pop.
 It became one of the best known bands in the 1980s, producing hit songs such as "Aay-e-Mann,” “Roz-e-Bazar,” and “Dokhtar-e-Sardaar”.
 After Goroh-e-Baran disbanded, he started a solo career and claims to have introduced multitrack recording in the country in 1986.

 Throughout his career, Darya produced music that broke with the traditional structure of composition, orchestration, and vocal characterization.
 His music contains elements of Western pop with classical ones from Afghanistan and the Indian subcontinent.

-Many of his songs dealt with the Soviet–Afghan War and the resulting misfortunes of the war-torn nation, but also of love.
 Popular titles included "Freshta Jan" and "Mehrabaani".
-Dozens of his songs were censored due to being critical of the communist government; this censorship was lifted under Mohammad Najibullah.
 As with other artists, his songs were recorded at the Kabul RTA studios but number of his songs were recorded at Radio Prague in Czechoslovakia, including a popular song "Do Kaftar" (meaning Two Doves).